-Types of Cancer: Applications addressing any cancer type(s) for which there is strong evidence of effectiveness and that are responsive to this RFA will be considered for funding.
+Types of Cancer: Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.

 Target Populations: The age of the target population and frequency of screening plans for provision of clinical services described in the application must comply with established and current national guidelines (e.g., U.S. Preventive Services Task Force, American Cancer Society).